jensmeichler/clipboardjesus/README.md

 To see the current test status visit the [Cypress Dashboard](https://dashboard.cypress.io/projects/c1e5r5/runs)

+## Documentation

+The source code documentation is generated using compodoc.

+Run `npm run docs` to generate and open the documentation webpage.
+This command will generate the source code for the documentation webpage and open in at [localhost:8080](http://localhost:8080/).

 ## Deployment

 Clip#board offers continuous delivery.
 That means that every push will deploy the app.